icomse/icomse.github.io/content/workshops/Advanced Sampling Winter School 2023.md

 ---
 date: 2013-02-06T11:25:05-04:00
 featured_image: "icomse_logo_with_picture.png"
-title: "Advanced Sampling Virtual School 2023"
+title: "Enhanced Sampling Virtual School 2023"
 application_deadline: "2023"
 dates: "March 20th-24th, 2023"
 decision_on_application: "2023"
 location: "Online"
 registration: "Closed"
-funding: "This workshop is supported by funding from National Science Foundation"
+funding: "This workshop is supported by funding from National Science Foundation Office of Advanced Cyberinfrastructure"
 categories: ["active-workshops"]
 ---

-**Description**: This workshop will provide an overview of modern advanced sampling routines, including replica exchange, umbrella sampling, metadynamics, and path sampling ethods.
-It will have a number of hands-on exercises running GROMACS on national supercomputing resources, and will run for 3 hours each day.
-The workshop will include a session on DEI aspects of computational science.
-The session will run 3-6 EDT / 2-5 CDT / 1-4 MDT / 12-3 PDT.
+**Description**: This workshop will provide an overview of modern enhanced sampling algorithm, including replica exchange, umbrella sampling, metadynamics, and path sampling ,ethods.
+It will feature of mix of lectures and hands-on exercises running GROMACS on national supercomputing resources, and will run for 3 hours each day.
+The workshop will include a session on diversity, equity, and inclusion aspects of computational sciences.
+The session will run for five days, 3-6 EDT / 2-5 CDT / 1-4 MDT / 12-3 PDT.

 Preliminary Schedule:
 - Monday, March 20th
   - Free energy, probability, and sampling theory
   - Expanded ensemble simulations
+  - Diversity, equity and inclusion in computational science
 - Tuesday, March 21st
   - Potentials of Mean Force
   - Metadynamics
 - Wednesday, March 22nd
-  - Running coupled simulations on HCP resources
+  - Running coupled simulations on HPC resources
   - Temperature and Hamiltonian Replica exchange simulations
 - Thursday, March 23rd
-  - Path Sampling
+  - Transition path sampling
+  - Forward flux sampling
 - Friday, March 24th
+  - Exploring combinations and applications
-  - Path Sampling
+  - Wrapup

 **Eligibility:** Graduate student, undergraduate student (with junior or senior standing), postdoctoral, early career faculty.
-The expectation is that students will have some experience in molecular simulation.
+The expectation is that students will have some experience in molecular simulation and Python scripting.

-**Registration Fee:** N/A
+**Registration Fee:** None

 **Financial Aid:** N/A